LIVE BAIT VS ARTIFICIAL BAIT

-Artificial or imitation lures are the name given to spinners, jigs, poppers, flies, and spoons.
+Artificial or imitation lures are the name given to spinners, jigs, poppers, flies, and spoons that come in various sizes, styles, colors and patterns.
 When used, these are seen by fish as a natural food such as a minnow or mayfly.
-While bait fishing can be less expensive, lures can be more fun because the lure needs the angler to provide the motion.
-Fishing lure companies make lures in many sizes, styles, colors, and patterns.
-You will need to read the instructions on a lure package to learn how to use each lure.
+While bait fishing can be less expensive, the best types of fishing lures can be more fun because the lure needs the angler to provide the motion – giving you complete control.
+Just be sure to read the instructions on a lure package to learn how to use each lure.

 If you want to learn the differences between natural bait vs artificial to understand how to choose bait for fishing, watch Capt.
 Diego Toiran.
 There are advantages and disadvantages to both kinds, so whatever type of freshwater or saltwater baits and lures you choose, just make sure you know how to choose bait for fishing the species you want to catch.